Skip to main content

 • For assessment, what will you require of students, in terms of their engagement in the discussion board?
 For example:

-• How much, how regularly, how frequently, how spontaneously should students contribute?
+• How much, how regularly, how frequently and how spontaneously should students contribute?

 • Should students engage in the discussion as individuals or as representatives of a group?

-• How will you prepare and support students to use the discussion board, particularly before a high-stakes graded assessment?
+• How will you prepare and support students to use the discussion board, particularly before a high-stakes marked assessment?
 For example, will you provide:

 • early practice with low-stakes discussion topics?